NickCL2/ultimate-posts-widget/readme.txt

 * Upgrades from prior to 2.0.0 we retain the "legacy" template for you.
 To change which template to use, find the "Template" option under the "Display" tab.
 * If you used the "More Button", you will need to add in your own HTML into one of the new fields since the more button is now removed.
 * If you used custom thumbnail settings you will need to update them.
 You can now choose from pre-defined sizes available to WordPress.
 If you need an additional image size please see [how to add image sizes](http://codex.wordpress.org/Function_Reference/add_image_size).
+* Date formatting has changed, you will need to update your settings.
+By default it uses WordPress' date/time options.

 = 1.9.0 =